RedEyed-Archive/srd35-md/book_src/equipment/magic_item_creation.md

 | 4 An item that does not take up one of the spaces on a body costs double. | |  |
 | 5 If item is continuous or unlimited, not charged, determine cost as if it had 100 charges.
 If it has some daily limit, determine as if it had 50 charges. | |  |

-MAGIC ITEM GOLD PIECE VALUES
+## Magic Item Gold Piece Values

 Many factors must be considered when determining the price of new magic items.
 The easiest way to come up with a price is to match the new item to an item that is already priced that price as a guide.
 Otherwise, use the guidelines summarized on Table: Estimating Magic Item Gold Piece Values.

-Multiple Similar Abilities: For items with multiple similar abilities that don't take up space on a character's body use the following formula: Calculate the price of the single most costly ability, then add 75% of the value of the next most costly ability, plus one-half the value of any other abilities.
+**Multiple Similar Abilities:** For items with multiple similar abilities that don't take up space on a character's body use the following formula: Calculate the price of the single most costly ability, then add 75% of the value of the next most costly ability, plus one-half the value of any other abilities.

-Multiple Different Abilities: Abilities such as an attack roll bonus or saving throw bonus and a spell-like function are not similar, and their values are simply added together to determine the cost.
+**Multiple Different Abilities:** Abilities such as an attack roll bonus or saving throw bonus and a spell-like function are not similar, and their values are simply added together to determine the cost.
 For items that do take up a space on a character's body each additional power not only has no discount but instead has a 50% increase in price.

-0-Level Spells: When multiplying spell levels to determine value, 0- level spells should be treated as 1/2 level.
+**0th-Level Spells:** When multiplying spell levels to determine value, 0- level spells should be treated as 1/2 level.

-Other Considerations: Once you have a final cost figure, reduce that number if either of the following conditions applies:
+**Other Considerations:** Once you have a final cost figure, reduce that number if either of the following conditions applies:

---Item Requires Skill to Use: Some items require a specific skill to get them to function.
+* Item Requires Skill to Use: Some items require a specific skill to get them to function.
 This factor should reduce the cost about 10%.

---Item Requires Specific Class or Alignment to Use: Even more restrictive than requiring a skill, this limitation cuts the cost by 30%.
+* Item Requires Specific Class or Alignment to Use: Even more restrictive than requiring a skill, this limitation cuts the cost by 30%.

 Prices presented in the magic item descriptions (the gold piece value following the item's caster level) are the market value, which is generally twice what it costs the creator to make the item.